crankyflamingo/gowatchtv/README.md

 # gowatchtv
-GO implementation of tvproxy, that appears to be a bit more stable than it's python predecessor.
+GO implementation of tvproxy, that appears to be a bit more stable than its python predecessor.
-First attempt at Go.
+Rewrote tvproxy from python as a mechanism to learn go

 Essentially the purpose of this repo is to provide a means of proxying (MITM-ing) traffic to certain domains, to allow certain TV services to think you're in a different country, without having to use a VPN or pay some service to be your DNS provider (dodgy).
 In many cacses, only the initial account authentication traffic needs to be proxied, with the actual streaming part (high bandwidth) going directly to your device.
 Set your intercept substrings accordingly (see config below).